hsec-1/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

 Self-directed work toward a role in cyber security.
 Hands-on investigations, lab infrastructure, security research, and coursework.
-Built and documented while transitioning into the industry from a background in technology startups and small business operations.

-For an honest description of how AI tools were used in producing this portfolio, see [METHODOLOGY.md](METHODOLOGY.md).
+For a description of how AI tools were used in producing this portfolio, see [METHODOLOGY.md](METHODOLOGY.md).

 ---